crand6/RII-Badge/README.md

 need support for the 8-bit microcontrollers (XC8) and should only need the IDE and not the IPE.

-### Set up configuration options
+### Make a new project
+- Choose the "Microchip Embedded" Category and "Application Project(s)" Project
+- Select "Baseline 8-bit MCUs" as the family and the "PIC16F54" as the Device
+- For development, you can ignore the "Tool" option.
-If you are writing C code, you want the XC8 compiler.
+- If you are writing C code, you want the XC8 compiler.
 If you are writing assembly, you want the pic-as assembler.

-Select the "PICkit 3" as your "connected hardware tool" (you'll need to select "Show All" if the PICkit is not attached to your computer) In the PICkit 3 menu, select the "Power" option category.
-Enable "power target circuit from PICkit3" and set voltage level to 3.5V.
+- Name project as you desire, click finish

+### Editing source code
+- Right click "Source Files"->"New"->"main.c"
+- Replace the contents of main.c with the main.c in this repo
-In your source code, you'll need to set the configuration bits.
+- In your source code, you'll need to set the configuration bits.
 You want WDT Disabled, Code Protection disabled, and the oscillator set to RC.
+This is already done using "#pragma" statements in the provided code.

 ### Write code